briis/affalddk/README.md

 ## CREDITS

 A big thank you to @thomaspalmdk for finding the new API, and to the people who helped Beta test it.
+Also thank you to @LordMike for making the embedded image functionality.

 ### UPGRADING FROM RENOWEB V1.x
 As stated above there is no upgrade path from Renoweb V1.x, and the two cannot co-exist, so before you install this integration: